 Chapter 2: Signs of Mice

 In this chapter, we’ll show you how to determine if you have a mouse infestation.
-We’ll also talk about the common signs of mice, including mice poop identification, so you know what to do if you find some surprises.
+We’ll talk about the common signs of mice, how to clean up after mice and what to do if you discover an infestation.

 Signs of Mice in the House